 This form is used by car park occupants requesting, or who have previously requested, exemptions from the Congestion Levy.

 This form has been replaced with an online SmartForm.
-PDF versions of this form are no longer being accepted.
+PDF versions of this form are no longer accepted.

 Exemption types and requirements